 Romans 9-11 are mind-grinding theology - it'll fry the gray matter.
 It's some of the weightiest, most cerebral arguments ever advanced.
 You'd think when Paul finally shifts gears he'd pat himself on the back for such profundity, but no!
-After applying himself to the knowledge of God what impresses Paul most was not how much he knew, but how much there is to know!
+After applying himself to the knowledge of God what impresses Paul most was not how much he knew but how much there is to know!

 Stretching out his mind towards God expanded his heart for God.
-God's grandeur and greatness, His wisdom and workings, stirred Paul's heart and endeared him to the God he served, but could never fully understand.
-Paul's contemplation was rewarded with greater adoration - and a strengthened dedication.
+God's grandeur, his wisdom and workings stirred Paul's heart and endeared him to the God he served but would never fully understand.

+And Paul's contemplation was rewarded with both a greater adoration - and a strengthened dedication.
+Our contemplation of these verses will do the same for us.

 In the last four verses of Romans 11, Paul looks in three directions: to the depths of God's wisdom - to the height of God's ways - and to the center of God's will!

 Wisdom so deep, ways so high, a will so prevalent... none of us can completely grasp it all.
 Paul wants to make certain that none of us become "smart air bags."

-First, Paul wants us to plunge the depth of God's wisdom.
+First, let's look at the depth of God's wisdom.

 Let's read again verse 33, "Oh, the depth of the riches both of the wisdom and knowledge of God!"

-Knowledge involves the gathering of information.
+Knowledge involves gathering of information.

 Wisdom is the skill to use the information that's been gathered...
 God is rich in both wisdom and knowledge!